Up to 20% of rhinoplasties result in follow-up revision rhinoplasty.

-If your nose does not look as feminine as you would like, Dr. Sturm can improve your nasal contour by reducing the size of the nose or by refining the contours for a softer appearance.
+If your nose does not look as feminine or masculine as you would like, Dr. Sturm can improve your nasal contour.
+This may involve reducing or increasing the size of the nose, or by refining the contours for a softer or more symmetrical appearance.

 Some patients seek revision rhinoplasty due to irregularities or bumps on the nose.
 Revision rhinoplasty can improve the contour and shape of the nose.
 A full facial evaluation by Dr. Sturm can help determine the optimal shape and contour for your face.
 The time of surgery and the results you can expect will depend on many factors that will be evaluated during your consultation.